Mitchell-D/goes-land-spectra/README.md

 - histograms per pixel/month at several times per day (?) this is pretty expensive.
 Maybe focus on narrower problem.

+**research topics**

+-
+- investigate the homogeneity of LST anomaly.
+Use it to build a regression model for clear-sky temperature fluctuation. (preferably without severely discretizing sfc classes).
+  - calibrate to SCAN ground stations?
+- classify out-of-distribution events over different regions
+- sub-pixel cloud characterization from multi-satellite observations

 **not gonna work (yet)**

 - quantile estimation is difficult... seems like for single-pass